nodesource/function-scout/README.md

     -   `$0.mutate` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** if `true` the `object` is cloned and then the are functions replaced with the scouted versions on the returned `scouted` object. (optional, default `false`)
+    -   `$0.referenceFunction` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** if `true` a reference to the function is included with each of the function infos.
+Make sure to not hold on to it as it would prevent the function and anything it closes over to be garbage collected (optional, default `false`)

 Returns **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** with properties `scouted` (if `mutate=true`) and
 `functions` explained above